vvorld/getid-web-sdk/README.md

 ```

-There are next custom types available:
+There are next custom types available for customContentType:
  - "string"
  - "country"
  - "date"